Online nonnegative CP-dictionary learning for Markovian data: Introduction

-\textbf{Outline.} In Section \ref{sec:PF} we first give a background discussion on NTF and CP decompositions, and then state the main optimization problem we address in this paper (see \eqref{eq:def_OCPDL}).
-In Section \ref{section:main_alg}, we provide the main algorithm (Algorithm \ref{algorithm:online NTF}) and give a background and overview of the main idea by comparing with the online NMF algorithm in \cite{mairal2010online}.
-Section \ref{sec:theory} states the main convergence result in this paper, Theorem \ref{thm:online NTF_convergence} together with a discussion on necessary assumptions and a highlight of the proof.
-In \ref{section:experimanl_validation}, we compare the performance with our main algorithm with other baseline NTF algoirthms.
-We then illustrate our approach on a diverse set of applications in Section \ref{sec:zebras}; these applications are chosen to showcase how various distortions of the tensorial structure lead to qualitatively distinct atoms.
+In Section \ref{sec:PF} we first give a background discussion on NTF and CP-decomposition and then state the main optimization problem we address in this paper (see \eqref{eq:def_OCPDL}).
+In Section \ref{section:main_alg}, we provide the main algorithm (Algorithm \ref{alg:online NTF_highlevel}) and give an overview of the main idea.
+Section \ref{sec:theory} states the main convergence result in this paper, Theorem \ref{thm:online NTF_convergence}, together with a discussion on necessary assumptions and key lemmas used for the proof.
 In Section \ref{section:proof} we give the proof of the main result, Theorem \ref{thm:online NTF_convergence}.
-Lastly, auxiliary lemmas, algorithms, and background on Markov chains are given in Appendix \ref{appendix:proofs}.
+In Section \ref{section:experimanl_validation}, we compare the performance of our main algorithm on the offline nonnegative CP-decomposition problem against other baseline algorithms -- Alternating Least Squares and Multiplicative Update.
+We then illustrate our approach on a diverse set of applications in Section \ref{sec:zebras}; these applications are chosen to showcase the advantage of being able to flexibly reshape multi-modal tensor data and learn CP-dictionary atoms for any desired group of modes jointly.

+\commHL{In Appendix \ref{sec:MC_intro}, we provide some additional background on Markov chains and Markov chain Monter Carlo sampling.
+Appendix \ref{sec:auxiliary_lemmas} contains some auxiliary lemmas.
+In Appendix \ref{section:statement_alg_bounded_memeory}, we provide a memory-efficient implementation (Algorithm \ref{algorithm:online NTF}) of Algorithm \ref{alg:online NTF_highlevel} that uses bounded memory regardless of the length of the data stream. }